joshlopez97/FireEscape/docs/final.md

 Q-networks uses the loss function and backpropagation to propagate the gradient of the loss through the network.
 This allows each action to affect more than one state’s Q-value at a time, effectively speeding up the algorithm.
 This is particularly noticeable for larger state spaces.
 The ability to add layers and activation functions allows for much more flexibility for future expansion, such as adding new obstacles and moving enemies.

 While Q-networks offer better coverage for large state-action spaces through backpropagation, they do so at the cost of stability compared to tabular Q-learning.
 Because backpropagation causes each action to affect multiple states, this means that fine tuning reward values is very important.
 Each reward value and parameters are more impactful to the result of the training now.
-In addition to that, neural networks also take a lot of time and computational power to train, especially if the hyperparameters and other values are not tuned optimally.
+In addition to that, neural networks also take a lot of time and computational power to train, especially if the hyperparameter and other values are not tuned optimally.
 Lastly, training neural networks on a mid-tier graphic card is slow and time consuming.

 ###2-2 Implementation
 Our implementation of Q-network Algorithm is shown in the pseudo-code below:

-Figure 3: Q-network Algorithm
+Figure 5: Q-network Algorithm

 	1. Start with Q0(s, a)for all s, a
 	2. Get initial state s